 Q9: How do you prioritize AI projects when resources are limited?

 Ans: I evaluate each project based on business impact, feasibility, data availability, timeline, and risk.
+This reflects an AI project prioritization strategy for business growth.
 Projects with clear ROI, strong stakeholder support, and lower development complexity are given priority.

 Q10: How do you communicate complex AI concepts to executives?

 Ans: I avoid technical jargon and focus on clarity.
+This is essential for AI communication with business executives.
 I explain how the solution impacts revenue, costs, customer experience, or operational efficiency.
 Using simple charts, real examples, and business-friendly language helps executives make informed decisions.

 Innovation and Future-Ready Thinking